Irish economy on target for 7.5% full-year growth

 New figures show the economy grew by 0.9 per cent in the third quarter when compared with the previous three-month period.
 The growth comes after a 2.5 per cent rise in GDP in the preceding quarter and a 0.4 per cent contraction in the first three months of 2018.
 Growth in the year to date amounts to 7.4 per cent.

-Gross national product (GNP), an alternative measure that strips out the effects of multinational profits, was up 5.2 per cent from the second to the third quarter.
+Gross national product (GNP), an alternative measure that strips out the effects of multinational profits, was up 5.2 per cent from the second to the third quarter and is up 3.1 in the year-to-date.

 Minister for Finance Pascal Donohoe said the latest numbers are consistent with the department of finance’s projection for 7.5 per cent GDP growth this year.